gbrugger/supply-chain-udacity-blockchain-project6/README.md

 # Supply chain & data auditing

+## Libraries

+The Roles library is used to avoid code duplication, since inheritance in Solidity is implemented by copying code to each child contract.

+Also, gas cost will be lower when each of the *Roles contracts is deployed, because they'll be smaller.

 This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
 Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.

 The DApp User Interface when running should look like...